voteagora/agora-marketing-site/_posts/product-csm.md

 ## How to Apply

-Send an email to kent@voteagora.com.
-Please include a link to your Github profile.
+Send an email to join@voteagora.com.
+Please include a link to your resume or profile.